lelou6666/nimbus-docs/cloudinitd/quickstart.rst

 Boot program
 ------------

-This value points to a program that will be run on your once to contextualize it.
+This value points to a program that will be run on your virtual machine once to contextualize it.
 Once you boot your launch program cloudinit.d will wait until its sshd service is running.
 Once it is this program is uploaded and run as the user defined by ``ssh_username``, in our case ``ubuntu``.
 Below is the example bootpgm:

 .. literalinclude:: ec2bootpgm.py